-To reduce the inner weight gap in a given device, Algorithm~\ref{prog_train_alg}, which was proposed by~\cite{Mehonic2019}, can be used to exclude a small proportion, $p_L$, of weights with the absolute largest values to reduce inaccuracies of non-ideal memristive devices.
+To reduce the inner weight gap in a given device, Algorithm~\ref{prog_train_alg} in \cite{Mehonic2019} can be used to exclude a small proportion, $p_L$, of weights with the absolute largest values to reduce the variability effect of non-ideal memristive devices.